Torbraw/prisma-drizzle-lnl/README.md

 - `npm run prisma:seed` to seed the database
 - `npm run drizzle:generate` to generate the Drizzle migrations
 - `npm run drizzle:migrate` to apply the Drizzle migrations
+- `npm run drizzle:seed` to seed the database
 - `npm run dev` to start the server

 You can import the bruno file to have api endpoints